-For the past three decades, Feng’s research investigates how digital technologies (ICTs) can be used to enable strategic innovation and organisational transformation in different sectors and domains, from banking, telecom, manufacturing, retailing, the creative industries, to health, social services and other public and voluntary sectors.
+For the past three decades, Feng’s research has investigated how digital technologies (ICTs) can be used to enable strategic innovation and organisational transformation in different sectors and domains, from banking, telecom, manufacturing, retailing, the creative industries, to health, social services and other public and voluntary sectors.
 He is particularly interested in emerging strategies, business models and organisational designs in the digital economy.
 He advises senior business leaders and policy makers on how to manage the transition to new technologies, new business models and new organisational forms.
 His research on internet banking, telecom value networks and pricing models, sustainable business models for assisted living technologies and services, and new business models in the digital economy (including the sharing economy), were widely reported by the media, including the Financial Times, CityA.M.,Telegraph and the BBC.

 Another focus of Feng's research is on digital business innovations in emerging economies, particularly in China.
-For example, what made companies such as Tencent, Alibaba, Baidu and JD.com successful?
+For example, what made companies such as Tencent, Alibaba, Baidu and JD.com so successful?
 Why have all western digital firms - from Google, Amazon to eBay and Uber - failed in China?
-Apart from government restrictions (which undoubtedly played a role), what other factors are at work and what new insights can be learnt from such phenomena?
+Apart from government restrictions (which undoubtedly played a role), what other factors are at work and what new management insights can be learnt from such phenomena?

 Feng has been successful in winning substantial external research funding, totaling over £42 million as PI or Co-I, from the UK Research Councils (RCUK, ESRC, EPSRC, AHRC), InnovateUK, Technology Strategy Board (TSB), Wellcome Trust, NIHR, Department of Health (DH), the EU, local RDAs and the private sectors.
 Most projects are in close collaboration with business partners and leading scholars from other disciplines.
 These projects enabled him to extend his research from strategic and organisational innovations for commercial businesses to using digital business innovations to address significant societal challenges in financially sustainable and operationally scalable manners, from ageing and assisted living to social inclusion and sustainable development.